utoprey/Rest2Task/README.md

 ## Acknowledgments

-- Special thanks to the Human Connectome Project (HCP) for providing valuable resting state and task-based fMRI data and our mentor Mariya Zubrikhina
+- Special thanks to the Human Connectome Project (HCP) for providing valuable resting state and task-based fMRI data and our mentors Alexander Korotin, Mariya Zubrikhina

 ## Contact